maahl/pg_explain_lexer/README.md

 (colorful), and has been made to look good only with that theme.

-The type of the tokens has been chosen to make something that looks good, not for the semantics; for example, the numbers are displayed using Name.Literal instead of Number.Integer, just because it looks better.
+The type of the tokens has been chosen to make something that looks good, not for the semantics; for example, the numbers are displayed using Generic.Strong instead of Number.Integer, just because it looks better.

 Only the output of "EXPLAIN ANALYZE" is handled, no other options have been